-We start by showing how pertinent messages can be detected, with a small digest, using any keyprivate public-key FHE (e.g, FHEW/TFHE [DM15, CGGI20]13).
-For simplicity, assume the plaintext space is \mathbb{Z}2 .14 Our didactic starting point is a straightforward, non-compact construction; we will then improve it to achieve both compact detection and compact retrieval.
+We start by showing how pertinent messages can be detected, with a small digest, using any keyprivate public-key FHE satisfying Definition 5.1 (e.g, FHEW/TFHE [DM15, CGGI20]13).
+For simplicity, assume the plaintext space is \mathbb{Z}2 .14 Our didactic starting point is a straightforward, non-compact construction; we will then improve it to achieve compact detection and retrieval.